intuition-dev/INTUITION/src/README.md

 ## INTUITION.DEV approach:

 In a future with increasing automation, citizen-developers have become more widespread.
 Nowadays almost anyone can pull out a form or a web app using low-code tools.
 Unlike other low-code tools, this one is aimed at professional developers and uses a standard language: Pug.
-We started first with a static code generator and then added a WebAdmin that lets you edit—and then kept adding features and refactoring.
+We started first with a static code generator and then added a WebAdmin that lets you edit—and then kept adding features.

 # INTUITION.DEV pro development features: